Workers’ Compensation And Indemnity Benefits

 Indemnity benefits (money benefits) can be categorized into five areas.
 Compensation in workers’ compensation cases MUST fall into one of these categories in order to be payable.
 The only other circumstances where a workers’ compensation insurance carrier will pay money to a claimant is a) an advance, b) medical mileage reimbursement or c) a lump-sum settlement of the claim.
-The five categories of indemnity benefits are :

 Temporary Total Disability Benefits

 If a doctor believes that an injured worker has not reached the level of maximum medical improvement, and should be completely off of work as a result of an injury, the person is entitled to receive Temporary Total Disability Benefits.
 These benefits are paid at a rate of 66 2/3% of the claimant’s average weekly wage.
 Average weekly wage is established by taking the average of the claimant’s earnings for the 13 weeks before the industrial accident.
 If a person did not work substantially the whole of the 13 weeks before the accident (at least 75% of those weeks), then alternate methods are used.
-One alternate method would be to determine whether there exists a similar employee who was performing the same type of work at the same rate of pay for similar number of hours per week.
+One alternate method would be to determine whether there exists a similar employee who was performing the same type of work at the same rate of pay for a similar number of hours per week.
 If there was no similar employee, then the claimant’s actual earnings could be used during the limited period of time after the accident.

 Temporary Partial Disability Benefits

 Rehab Temporary Total Disability Benefits

-If an individual who has achieved the level of maximum medical improvement is unable to earn at least 80% of his/her compensation rate (compensation rate is the figure that is 2/3 of the average weekly wage), he/she may eligible for retraining services through the Division of Workers’ Compensation.
-The State of Florida will provide tuition, books, and other material services to an injured worker if the State believes the individual possesses the necessary skills and aptitude to be enrolled in a State sponsored retraining program.
-If such a program is awarded, the individual would become eligible for up to 52 weeks of Rehabilitative Temporary Total Disability Benefits through the carrier.
-These benefits would be provided for an initial period of 26 weeks which could be extended by an additional 26 weeks if the person continues to be enrolled in the State sponsored program and is making sufficient academic progress.
+If an individual who has achieved the level of maximum medical improvement is unable to earn at least 80% of his/her compensation rate (compensation rate is the figure that is two-thirds of the average weekly wage), he/she may eligible for retraining services through the Division of Workers’ Compensation.
+The state of Florida will provide tuition, books, and other material services to an injured worker if the state believes the individual possesses the necessary skills and aptitude to be enrolled in a state-sponsored retraining program.
+If such a program is awarded, the individual would become eligible for up to 52 weeks of rehabilitative temporary total disability benefits through the carrier.
+These benefits would be provided for an initial period of 26 weeks which could be extended by an additional 26 weeks if the person continues to be enrolled in the state-sponsored program and is making sufficient academic progress.

-The (Rehabilitative)Rehab Temporary Total Disability Benefits are available only if the claimant is enrolled in a State sponsored program.
-The claimant cannot pursue a private rehabilitation program and then seek Rehabilitative Temporary Total Disability Benefits through the State of Florida.
+The RTTD benefits are available only if the claimant is enrolled in a state-sponsored program.
+The claimant cannot pursue a private rehabilitation program and then seek rehabilitative temporary total disability benefits through the state of Florida.

-The total number of weeks of eligible Rehabilitative Temporary Total Disability Benefits fall within the overall cap of 104 weeks of temporary benefits.
-As such, if the claimant exhausts a certain number of weeks of Temporary Total and/or Temporary Partial Disability Benefits during their recovery process, they will only be eligible for the number of weeks remaining within the 104 week cap.
+The total number of weeks of eligible rehab benefits falls within the overall cap of 104 weeks of temporary benefits.
+As such, if the claimant exhausts a certain number of weeks of temporary total and/or temporary partial disability benefits during their recovery process, they will only be eligible for the number of weeks remaining within the 104-week cap.

-4. Impairment Income Benefits
+Impairment Income Benefits

 Permanent Total Disability Benefits

-Under the Florida Workers Compensation Act, an individual can qualify for Permanent Total Disability Benefits if he/she can demonstrate that they are unable to engage in any type of employment within a 50 mile radius of their home as a result of injuries sustained in a Workers Compensation accident.
+Under the Florida Workers’ Compensation Act, an individual can qualify for permanent total disability benefits if he/she can demonstrate that they are unable to engage in any type of employment within a 50-mile radius of their home as a result of injuries sustained in a workers’ compensation accident.
 This is a very strict, difficult standard to meet, particularly for individuals in fairly large metropolitan areas, with many job opportunities available.
-Permanent Total Disability is properly thought of as a combination of a claimant’s physical capabilities coupled with their vocational background.
+Permanent total disability is properly thought of as a combination of a claimant’s physical capabilities coupled with their vocational background.
 Physical restrictions reference the individual’s residual capability to engage in certain types of physical activities.
 Vocational preparation refers to an individual’s age, educational background, past relevant work experience, and the transferability of any skills that they may have acquired in the course of their life to that point.